-- Both Erin and I signed up for The Chase Sapphire Preferred® Card (best card to start with!) back in 2014-2015, each collecting the 50,000-point sign-up bonus after meeting the minimum spending requirement.
+- Both Erin and I signed up for the Chase Sapphire Preferred® Card (best card to start with!) back in 2014-2015, each collecting the 50,000-point sign-up bonus after meeting the minimum spending requirement.

 - This is our #1 go-to card without question, because you earn 2pts/$1 spent on ALL travel and dining purchases worldwide.
 There are no foreign transaction fees either, so we continue to earn these bonus points when traveling.

-- I also signed up for the Chase Ink Business Preferred℠ Credit Card, which is an incredible card for those who run a business.
+- I also signed up for the Ink Business Preferred® Credit Card, which is an incredible card for those who run a business.
 The sign-up bonus I got was 80,000 points!
 On that note, if you’re a business owner, take a close look at the best business credit cards that we recommend.

 To Fly Etihad First Class Apartment: